 The attorneys at Maryland’s Shulman Rogers represent clients in a wide range of birth injury and related claims.
 Some of the types of incidents we can handle include:

-- Injury to the mother or infant: Injury during labor can be caused by a number of factors, including a failure to control blood loss or a failure to properly monitor a child’s vital signs during delivery.
-Improper use of forceps or other types of trauma can lead to skull fractures, hemorrhaging, nerve damage, breathing problems and more.
-In many cases, these are preventable injuries that can have a long-lasting or even permanent impact on your child’s quality of life.
-On the maternal side, avoidable complications such as preeclampsia often arise in overworked facilities where adequate resources are not made available before, during and after delivery.
+- Birth injury or trauma: Injury during labor can be caused by a number of factors, including a failure to control blood loss or a failure to properly monitor a child’s vital signs during delivery.
+Improper use of forceps or other types of trauma can lead to skull fractures, hemorrhaging and nerve damage.
+In many cases, these are preventable injuries that can have a lifelong impact on your child’s quality of life.

 - Wrongful birth: Wrongful birth occurs when a medical professional fails to give parents information that could affect their decision to proceed with a pregnancy.
 For example, if tests fail to diagnose a genetic condition or other mental or physical disability, the doctor administering those tests can often be held liable.
 Wrongful birth claims have been recognized in Maryland — parents who proceed with a pregnancy based on incorrect information may be able to sue for economic damages resulting from the child’s condition.